middleman/middlemanapp.com/source/guides/extensions.html.markdown

       end
     end

-Now, inside your templates, you will have access to a "make_a_link" method.
+Now, inside your templates, you will have access to a `make_a_link` method.
 Here's an example using an ERb template:

+    :::erb
     <h1><%= make_a_link("http://example.com", "Click me") %></h1>

 ## Request Callback

 The request callback allows you to do processing before Middleman renders the page.
 This can be useful for returning data from another source, or failing early.
-The internal :front_matter extension uses this hook to parse YAML inside the template files before the templates are rendered.
+The internal `:front_matter` extension uses this hook to parse YAML inside the template files before the templates are rendered.

 Here's an example: